march madness food drive

 Did you know that 1 in 5 people in Catawba County live with food insecurity?
-The Spring Hunger Challenge is a two month campaign that addresses this by raising funds for the ECCCM food pantry.
+Our March Madness Food Drive is a campaign that addresses this issue by encouraging a little friendly competition between churches, offices, schools, clubs, and even individuals to donate food items in the name of their favorite March Madness NCAA basketball team!

-Thank you for feeding the hungry in Catawba County by supporting the Spring Hunger Challenge!
+Thank you for feeding the hungry in Catawba County by supporting the MARCH MADNESS FOOD DRIVE!